TeamHG-Memex/eli5/docs/source/overview.rst

 this is hard.
 It is not a rocket science to take coefficients of a linear classifier, relate them to feature names and show in an HTML table.
-ELI5 aims to handle not only simple cases, but even for simple cases having unified API for inspection has a value:
+ELI5 aims to handle not only simple cases, but even for simple cases having a unified API for inspection has a value:

 * you can call a ready-made function from ELI5 and get a nicely formatted result immediately;